 1990: Fleetwood Mac went to #1 on the UK chart with their fifteenth studio album, Behind the Mask.
 In the US, the album reached #18.

-1992: The Cure’s ninth studio album Wish was released.
+1992: The Cure released their ninth studio album, Wish.
 It was the group’s final studio album to feature drummer Boris Williams, the first to include keyboardist and guitarist Perry Bamonte, and last album to feature guitarist Porl Thompson for sixteen years.

 1998: Ray Davies’ second solo album The Storyteller was released.
 The success of Davies’ semi-fictional 1994 memoir X-Ray as well as the book’s promotional tour lead to a VH1 series titled Storyteller, and later the album of the same name.

-2017: Procol Harum released Novum, the group’s first album in fourteen years and first not to feature lyrics by Keith Reid.
+2017: Procol Harum released Novum, the group’s twelfth studio album, first album in fourteen years, and first not to feature lyrics by Keith Reid.

 David Lucas, songwriter, producer, and jingle writer, was born in Buffalo, NY in 1937.